ekasetyo090/youtube-trend-analizer/README.md

 ## License

-This project is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE) file.
+This project is free to use.

 ---